Request to add the Azzad Funds to your 401(k) - Letter Template

-I believe that the inclusion of the Azzad Fund’s in our plan would likely make a significant difference in the retirement that I can look forward to.
-Currently, none of our plan’s choices offer me an investment option that reflects my religious and ethical beliefs, preventing me from fully participating.
-Both Azzad Funds incorporate socially responsible, faith-based screens in their investment process.
+I believe that the inclusion of the Azzad Funds in our plan would likely make a significant difference in the retirement that I can look forward to.
+Currently, none of our plan’s choices offers me an investment option that reflects my religious beliefs, preventing me from fully participating.
+The Azzad Funds incorporate halal investing screens into their investment process.
 They reflect my values and would allow me the opportunity to take advantage our company’s retirement plan.

 The Funds are already available through several brokerage platforms, making it easier to add to our company’s investment options.
-I believe it is a fiduciary obligation of our plan’s trustees to ensure that the available investment options provide for a reasonable accommodation of participants’ faith-based investment guidelines.
+I believe it is an obligation of our plan’s trustees to ensure that the available investment options provide for a reasonable accommodation of participants’ faith-based investment guidelines.

 I am happy to provide more information, if needed.
 Thank you for your attention to this matter.

 Opinions expressed are those of the author or fund manager, are subject to change, are not guaranteed and should not be considered recommendations to buy or sell any security and should not be considered investment advice.

 Fund holdings and sector allocations are subject to change and are not a recommendation to buy or sell any security.
 Click here for Azzad Ethical Fund current top 10 holdings.
 Click here for the Azzad Wise Capital Fund current top 10 holdings.